 American Social: We don't like that it's an FSU bar but we do like the food + drinks.
 HOWEVER, I am still upset that they changed the Mac & Cheese.
 Young crowd with great brunch (or so I've heard, I've only gone for food + drinks.)

 Batch Gastropub: The brunch here isn't wild in a music-sense but the drinks are delicious and so is the food, like their Country Eggs Benedict!
 I went for Valentine's Day 2021 and our server was ON IT in terms of bringing us our sangrias, which have an extra shot of rum in them.
 Safe to say, we got our money's worth.
+Every Friday, they have ladies night starting at 10 PM.

 SLS Lux: Beautiful rooftop views and like $6 happy hour drinks.
 Definitely great to start out a Friday night!

 Gyu-Kaku Japanese BBQ: THE EXPERIENCE!!
 THE FOOD!!
 THE DRINKS!!
 10/10.
 Bring friends or a date here, get ready to cook and eat, and don't wear anything with flowy sleeves ladies.
+I LOVE THIS PLACE.
+I keep going back.

 Balan's Brickell: THE SHRIMP TEMPURA.
 IS.
 EVERYTHING.
 Also, they have happy hour from 4-7 every day.